Intermesh/groupoffice-docs/using/files.rst

 Assistant
 ~~~~~~~~~

-The Group-Office Assistant is a small program that you can install on your Windows, MacOS or
+The GroupOffice Assistant is a small program that you can install on your Windows, MacOS or
 Linux computer.
-It will automatically download files opened from Group-Office and monitor
+It will automatically download files opened from GroupOffice and monitor
 it for changes.
-When the file is saved it automatically uploads it back to Group-Office.
+When the file is saved it automatically uploads it back to GroupOffice.

 It also assists in mounting a network drive.